redis/docs/content/integrate/amazon-bedrock/_index.md

 ---
-LinkTitle: AWS Bedrock
+LinkTitle: Amazon Bedrock
-Title: AWS Bedrock
+Title: Amazon Bedrock
+aliases: null
 alwaysopen: false
 categories:
 - docs
 - integrate
+- oss
+- rs
 - rc
 description: Shows how to use your Redis database with Amazon Bedrock to customize foundational models.
 group: cloud-service
-linkTitle: AWS Bedrock
 summary: With Amazon Bedrock, users can access foundational AI models from a variety of vendors through a single API, streamlining the process of leveraging generative artificial intelligence.
 type: integration
-weight: '3'
+weight: 3
 ---

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a service that allows you to securely customize foundational models (FMs) with your own data, and to use these models without having to build complex infrastructure management.
 With Amazon Bedrock, users can access FMs from a variety of vendors through a single API, streamlining the process of creating generative artificial intelligence (AI).